Former Thomas Cook boss defends record after firm's collapse

 Thomas Cook’s German airline Condor is still operating with support of a loan from the German government, while its Nordic business may still be bought.
 Its UK business went straight into liquidation, with its UK shops bought by a rival last week.

-Fankhauser said he would not criticize the UK government for its decision not to provide support but that the cost of Thomas Cook’s collapse was “far higher” than what the firm requested, adding that he had not spoken to any government ministers in the week before the collapse.
+Fankhauser said he would not criticize the UK government for its decision not to provide support but that the cost of Thomas Cook’s collapse was “far higher” than what the firm requested, adding that he had not spoken to any UK government ministers in the week before the collapse.

-Britain’s transport and business ministries did not immediately respond to a request for comment.
+“Government officials from a variety of departments had over 100 meetings with Thomas Cook in the run up to their insolvency,” a government spokesman said in a statement, which did not address the issue of support for the company.

 Previously Transport Secretary Grant Shapps has said that government support for Thomas Cook would have just delayed the inevitable, but Fankhauser said it would have allowed management to overhaul the business.